statechannels/go-nitro/.adr/0016-closing-go-routines.md

 ### Step 1: Signal go-routines to exit

-Long-running `go-routines` need some kind of trigger to stop executing.
+A "long-running" go-routine is a go-routine that will either execute forever or for long enough that is not practical to wait for it to naturally complete execution.
+When closing we want to signal to these go-routines to stop executing, so we don't get stuck waiting a very long time.
+If a go-routine is short-lived it may not be necessary to implement a signal.
+The struct can just wait for the execution to complete normally.

 A common and simple pattern we often use is simply closing the chan the go-routine is consuming from.

 ```golang
 	toRoutine := make(chan int)